Idea To Income

 - Micro business examples and micro business ideas

-If you’re ready to boost your income, let’s get started!
+If you’re ready to boost your income with a micro business, let’s get started!

 In early morning hours of a Wednesday in May, drivers on an Indiana highway experienced something incredible: hundreds of thousands of dollars blowing across the road.

 The backdoor of an armored Brinks truck malfunctioned and opened in transit, spewing bags of cash all over the road.

 Police quickly arrived to blockade the area, but those who experienced it later admitted how tempting it was to grab cash off the ground.

 It’s easy to imagine why it was so tempting.
 Few people would turn down the opportunity to make more money.